Weyne1/discord-custom-rpc/README.md

 # Discord Custom RPC Panel
 Panel for setting custom RPC for the Discord client.
-Supports adding buttons, time, images and text to the "Playing a game" status (Windows 7 and above).
+Supports adding buttons, time, images and text to the "Playing a game" status.

 <br>
 <p align="center">